To understand more about a baby’s sleep, read the first part of this article, Demystifying Baby Sleep from Birth to One Year.

 A sleep cycle can last from 45 minutes to two hours based on age.
 For an infant, it’s about 50 minutes and can be repeated up to 10 times a night.
 Only around three years of age can we expect them to have sleep cycles like adults.

 Unfortunately, sleep regulation maturity takes time, is a gradual process that can’t be fast-forwarded.
+We have our own pace of development, such as walking for example.

 Sleep cycles are made up of four phases: